rjray/notebook/writing/clojure-tsp.md

 But I was absolutely certain that I could do better, and equally certain that the path to "better" was through the dynamic programming TSP solution.

-(As a side note: the run-times could have been roughly halved if I took the time and effort to recognize that two permutations that are exact reverses of each other would have the same cost.
+(As a side note: the run-times could have possibly been reduced if I took the time and effort to recognize that two permutations that are exact reverses of each other would have the same cost.
 The would have required caching each permutation and not calculating a cost for any permutation for which `(reverse